Inclusion & Diversity

 The Accenture Global Management Committee assesses the inclusion and diversity matters we face, sets strategic direction and prioritizes our actions globally.

-We believe that government laws, regulations and business practices should uphold the principles of equality and that no one should be discriminated against because of their differences, such as age, ability, ethnicity, gender, gender identity and expression, religion or sexual orientation.
+We believe that government laws, regulations and business practices should uphold the principles of equality and that no one should be discriminated against because of their differences, such as age, ability, ethnicity and race, gender, gender identity and expression, religion or sexual orientation.
 While laws may vary in the countries where we operate, we remain committed to an inclusive and diverse workplace.

-Our commitment to a culture of equality combined with our belief that “together, we are greater than ever”, allows our more than 509,000 people in 120 countries to work as a seamless network.
+Our commitment to a culture of equality combined with our belief that “together, we are greater than ever”, allows our 710,000 people in 120 countries to work as a seamless network.